Background image credit: White bear studio - Adobe Stock

 Timeout #2

-Companies empower their brands' perception through a choice of colors that communicate effectively - and many times without words - straight into their users mind.
-Designers need to understand how brands influence behavior with their color palettes to deliver better products and more seamless experiences.
+Companies empower their brands' perception through their choice of colors that communicate effectively - and often without words - with their users.
+Designers need to understand how brands influence behavior with their color palettes to deliver better products and seamless experiences.

 We will now look at a different challenge.
-We have an awesome photo of a sunglasses collection from last summer.
+We have an awesome photo of a sunglass collection from last summer.
 This year, your client informs you that the model displayed is no longer manufactured in yellow but he wants to keep the photograph for his website homepage, so the yellow on the shoe and sunglasses must go away.
-Should we do it all over again and take a new photograph?
+Do we have to do it all over again and take a new photograph?

-This image has elements in many different colors.
-Can we change only one of them?
+This image has many different colored elements.
+Can we change just one of them?

-You already know that cool designers offer cool solutions for these problems, so let’s see how you can do it in just a few clicks and absolutely steal the show!
+You already know that cool designers offer cool solutions for these problems, so let’s see what you can do it in just a few clicks and absolutely steal the show!

 We know we want to change the yellow on this image.
 Like we did before, let’s open the Adjustments panel and click on Hue and Saturation.
 If we repeat the steps from level Easy, they will lead us to a mind-boggling result like the one below.